 The Marvel offers access to Phonak Tinnitus therapy features, the KS 9 doesn't.
 Having said that, it may not be as big a deal as it sounds.
 Let me explain, if you connect a Smartphone to your KS 9s, you can simply download an app such as the excellent Resound tinnitus focused app.
 Then you can set up your own sound therapy sessions and sounds and simply stream them to your KS 9s.

-To be honest, I think that is enough for you to realise that the KS 9 is not quite a Marvel 90 and to understand why the Marvel 90 might still be attractive to you.
+I stand by what I said in 2019, while the KS 9 is not quite a Marvel 90.
 Having said that, I don't want you to think for a minute that the KS 9 is an inferior aid.
-It doesn't pack in the features or the access to ancillary equipment, and it doesn't have the BVST system, but it is still a damn fine hearing aid at an amazing price.
+With the option of a telecoil now available and the introduction of the firmware upgrade, the KS 9 is a damn fine hearing aid at an amazing price.

 Like us on Facebook by clicking the button below to keep up with my latest burblings.
 You know you want to!